bdvstg/bdvstg.github.io/README.md

 # MDBlog - Markdown Blog

-a example of "How to use GitHub and Markdown as blogging platform"
+a project of "Use GitHub/Markdown as blogging platform"

-## target
+## feature

 - simple and tiny (for programmer)
 - write blog using markdown
 - article stored in github
+- Windows compatible (Git built-in MINGW64)
+  - I'm current using win10 git 2.23.0
+- syntax highlighting to markdown's code block
+- history of article (works only github.io)

+## target

 - article with label
-- Windows compatible (Git built-in MINGW64)
 - split view
-- syntax highlighting to markdown's code block
-- history of article
+- search (works only github.io)

 ## using